cdapio/coopr/coopr-docs/docs/source/installation/provisioner-config.rst

      - Provisioner working directory
    * - provisioner.capacity
      - 10
-     - Max number of running workers for this provisioner.
-Assume each worker takes 256mb of memory.
+     - Max number of running workers for this provisioner; assume each worker takes 256mb of memory
    * - provisioner.heartbeat.interval
      - 10
      - Interval in seconds to send heartbeat to server